antaresproject/docs/docs/getting_started/contributing.md

         </code>
     </pre>

-    > Option called `-u`  will automatically send information to github about branch where you are pushing.
-Next time github will know where to push by simple command `git push`.
+    Option called `-u`  will automatically send information to GitHub about branch where you are pushing.
+Next time GitHub will know where to push by simple command `git push`.

-12. Create new pull request
+12. Create a new pull request

     Go to repository and press the button called "Pull request".
 Choose your branch and fill the comment by small description of your work.
-Each pull request should fix single change or apply single feature.
+Each pull request should fix single issue or apply a single feature.
-    In next step, someone from our team will review your code and send you a feedback or just apply your commit by merging.
+    In the next step, someone from our team will review your code and send you a feedback or just apply your commit by merging.
-    Review the code and sending feedbacks by our development teamt improves application quality, so don't be disheartened.
+    Reviewing the code and sending you feedback by our development team improves the application quality, so don't become easily discouraged.
+This is just normal and natural process. :)
-    After your code was accepted or declined you can delete branches you have worked on:
+    After your code is accepted or declined you can delete branches you have worked on:

     <pre class="codehilite language-bash">
         <code class="language-bash">